 Django Shoots First (1966)

-a.k.a. - Django Spara per Primo
+a.k.a. - Django Spara per Primo (ITA)

 The Film

-Django (Glenn Saxson) is camping on a hillside when Ringo (José M. Martín), a bounty-killer arrives with the body of his latest victim.
+Django (Glenn Saxson) is camping on a hillside when Ringo, a bounty-killer, arrives with the body of his latest victim.
 Django discovers that the corpse is that of his father and kills Ringo.
 He heads into Silver Creek to collect the bounty on the body and learns that his father actually owned most of the town along with a man named Kluster.
 Kluster tries to scare away Django, but the gunslinger is determined to stay and claim his portion of the town after discovering that his father's death was set-up.
 Django gets help from a mysterious stranger as well as some townsfolk, but Kluster does not give up easily and sends men to kill Django and his friends...

-In brief:
+In Brief

+Who is it for?
 Recommended to Spaghetti Western fans.

 The DVD

 Visuals Original Aspect Ratio - 2.35:1.
 Anamorphically Enhanced.
-Colour
+Colour.

-Audio Italian Stereo track.
-Sounds good throughout.
+Audio Italian Stereo track, sounds fine throughout.

 Subtitles English - burned on.